-c) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation or equivalent will be rounded to the nearest whole number - i.e. 39.5 will count as 40, but 39.4 will count as 39.
-49.5 will count as 50, 49.4 as 49.
+b) For the purposes of these rules taught module averages, the overall weighted average for the taught modules and the mark for the dissertation or equivalent will be rounded to the nearest whole number - i.e. 49.5 will count as 50, 49.4 as 49.